RadekSimkanic/Linux-SDM-Downloader/README.md

 Next step after successful process for unpacking SDM package is unpacking via [xSDM](https://github.com/v3l0c1r4pt0r/xSDM).

 ## News
+2016-11-18
+- Version 1.3.0
+- Added pretty exit error in case of the file is not found.
+- Added function to create and/or enter dedicated download directory in the same directory as the source .sdx file.

 2016-07-28:
 - Version 1.2.0
 - Added functionality that checks for free space on disk.